vbotka/ansible-freebsd-jail/README.md

 This role has been developed and tested with [FreeBSD Supported Production Releases](https://www.freebsd.org/releases/).

-This differs from platforms in Ansible Galaxy which does not offer all released versions and would report an error.
+This may be different from the platforms in Ansible Galaxy which does not offer all released versions in time and would report an error.
 For example:
 `IMPORTER101: Invalid platform: "FreeBSD-11.3", skipping.`

 Requirements